adamkrawczyk/rosbot_patrol_simulation/README.md

 ```

 ### find coordinates for move sensor
 If we already are able to drive on this map we have to find coordinates to where robot should drive.
-There is still the same method as douring simulation so use Ricardo's method :
+There is still the same method as during simulation so use Ricardo's method :

 [how to get goal points](https://www.youtube.com/watch?v=p-ZG6E-PZVA&t=7s) start at 30:00.